reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 ### Type Definitions

-With `Reason`, types generally look like the values they represent.
+With Reason, types generally look like the values they represent.
 There is only one syntactic pattern to learn for each kind of type.
-Whereas in `OCaml`, there are separate syntaxes for tuple types `(x * y)` and tuple values `(x, y)`).
+Whereas in OCaml, there are separate syntaxes for tuple types `(x * y)` and tuple values `(x, y)`).